 3) Creating Test Cases

-The next step is to create a source to target mapping and to design the test cases, including transformation according to business test cases, SQL scripts to perform source to target comparison, execution flows, etc. Then, validating the documents against the business requirements to ensure it aligns to business needs.
+The next step is to create a source-to-target mapping and to design the test cases, including transformation according to business test cases, SQL scripts to perform the source-to-target comparison, execution flows, etc. Then, validate the documents against the business requirements to ensure it aligns with business needs.

 4) Executing Test Cases

 The next step involves executing the created test cases on the QA (Question-Answer) environment to identify the types of bugs or defects encountered during Testing.
 Analysts must try to reproduce the defect and log them with proper comments and screenshots.
 The ETL tests must be executed as per business requirements.